slymanarnaot-eng/ai4g-portfolio-Slyman-Arnaot/Term 1/Week 3/homework/dataset_detective.md

 ## What is missing?

-The dataset does not contain every type of information about people.
+The dataset does not show every type of information about people.

-For example, it does not include:
+For example, I did not find variables for:
 - Education level
 - Income
 - Employment